QI2lab/Gpufit/README.md

-# Notes on qi2lab repo:
+# Notes on building the qi2lab fork of Gpufit:

+## building on Windows
 The build instructions for the Gpufit source suggest using Visual Studio 2013.
 However, this version is not compatible with certain all versions of CUDA/nvcc.